whiteside-daniel/shopper-app/README.md

 }       ## END OF MAIN OBJECT BRACKET ##

 Note there are 30 columns/column names in the MySQL database for all_candidates, so each object (inside the main object) in the JSON represents a single row and/or a single candidate.
+There are also hundreds of rows/JSON objects in the main file, instead of the 2 that I have shown above.

-These thirty rows are named in the following array:
+The thirty column names are named in the following array:

 ['CAND_ID', 'CAND_NAME', 'CAND_ICI',
 'PTY_CD', 'CAND_PTY_AFFILIATION',